v1ppu/Seizure-Prediction-using-ViT/README.md

-# Seizure Prediction using Vision Transformers and Tensor Decomposition
+# Seizure Classification using Vision Transformers and Tensor Decomposition

 This project presents an end-to-end framework for epileptic seizure classification by transforming multi-channel EEG signals into feature-rich images and classifying them using a Vision Transformer (ViT).
 By leveraging Canonical Polyadic (CP) Tensor Decomposition, we transform spatio-temporal-spectral EEG data into a compact 2D representation, enabling the application of state-of-the-art vision models to a traditionally time-series based problem.